Mauricio Hernández Norambuena: Biography

-Born into a socialist family, he was born to marine biologist Moisés Hernández and lawyer Laura Norambuena.
+He was born into a socialist family, the son of marine biologist Moisés Hernández and lawyer Laura Norambuena.
 With all of his brothers being militants of the Communist Party of Chile, at the end of the 1970s he began to participate in street protests known as the National Protest Days (in Spanish, Jornadas de Protesta Nacional).

-He graduated as a professor of Physical Education at the University of Chile in Valparaíso and joined the Communist Youth of Chile, and, in 1983, after being promoted by the FPMR militant Cecilia Magni (Commander Tamara), he enlisted in the ranks of the Manuel Rodríguez Patriotic Front.
+He graduated with a degree in Physical Education from the University of Chile in Valparaíso and joined the Communist Youth of Chile.
+In 1983, after being supported by the FPMR militant Cecilia Magni (Commander Tamara), he enlisted in the ranks of the Manuel Rodríguez Patriotic Front.
 With her, he traveled to Cuba to receive paramilitary training.

-A direct participant in the most risky actions of the FPMR, in September 1986, he won the trust of Raúl Pellegrin's leadership by organizing one of the four groups of riflemen in the assassination attempt against Augusto Pinochet.
-His preparation and his intense career as his combatant led him to become one of the leaders of the organization.
+A direct participant in the most risky actions of the FPMR, in September 1986 he won the trust of Raúl Pellegrin's leadership by organizing one of the four groups of riflemen in the assassination attempt against Augusto Pinochet.
+His training and experience as a combatant led him to become one of the leaders of the organization.

 He was considered one of the "tough" commanders; Although he had little political preparation, he had support within the FPMR for having emerged from the lower class.
-Mauricio Hernández is often credited as the intellectual leader of the murder of Senator Jaime Guzmán, carried out in 1991, which was a time where the FPMR was arguing between either continuing armed operations or tactical withdrawal.
+Hernández is often credited as the intellectual leader of the murder of Senator Jaime Guzmán, carried out in 1991, when the FPMR was arguing between either continuing armed operations or tactical withdrawal.

-On 5 August 1993, he was arrested by the Investigations Police of Chile at a gas station in Curanilahue along with his bodyguard, Agdalín Valenzuela, who would be executed two years later by his fellow FPMR militants after being accused of having turned him in.
+On 5 August 1993 he was arrested by the Investigations Police of Chile at a gas station in Curanilahue along with his bodyguard, Agdalín Valenzuela.
+Valenzuela would be executed two years later by his fellow FPMR militants after being accused of having turned in Hernández.

 Posters asking for the liberty of Mauricio Hernández during his imprisonment in Brazil (2018).

 Hernández was sentenced to double life imprisonment for his involvement in the murder of Senator Guzmán.
-He was also convicted of infraction of the arms law, illicit association, terrorist conduct, falsification of public instruments and impersonation.
+He was also convicted of violation of the arms law, illicit association, terrorist conduct, falsification of documents and impersonation.
 He was also prosecuted for his participation in 1986 as a rifleman in the attack against Pinochet and in 1990 against the former commander in chief of the Chilean Air Force, Gustavo Leigh.
-He also recognized his actions in the kidnapping of Carlos Carreño (colonel of the army) and Cristián Edwards (son of the owner of the pro-Pinochet Chilean newspaper El Mercurio), in an explosive attack at the National Stadium and in countless bank robberies.
+He was also found guilty for the kidnapping of Carlos Carreño (colonel of the army) and Cristián Edwards (son of the owner of the pro-Pinochet Chilean newspaper El Mercurio), in an explosive attack at the National Stadium and in countless bank robberies.

-After just over three years in prison, on 30 December 1996, Mauricio Hernández Norambuena, Ricardo Palma Salamanca, Pablo Muñoz Hoffman and Patricio Ortiz Montenegro were "rescued" in an armored basket dangled from a helicopter above the High Security Prison of Santiago where they were serving time.
+After just over three years in prison, on 30 December 1996, Hernández, Ricardo Palma Salamanca, Pablo Muñoz Hoffman and Patricio Ortiz Montenegro were "rescued" in an armored basket dangled from a helicopter above the high security prison of Santiago where they were serving time.
 This operation would be known as the Flight of Justice (in Spanish, Vuelo de Justicia).